s-t-u-t-z/JAMF-Scripts/FileVault_Password_Sync/README.md

 <b>(function confirmUserFVEnabled)</b> - Verify the "Logged in user's account" has been added to FileVault.<br>

 <h3>Notes:</h3>
 The "TEMP_ADMIN_ACCOUNT", "TEMP_ADMIN_PASSWORD" and the logged in user's username and password will be exported in PLAIN TEXT to the plist (XML) file.
 Once the plist file has been used to add the user to FileVault its file contents are overwritten, renamed, permissions changed, and then deleted.
 This process happens pretty quick but there is a slight chance it can be copied if the user knows where its saved.
 By default its saved to the "/tmp" folder.
-Change the location if you want to bury it deeper.<br>
+Change the location if you want to bury it deeper.<br><br>
 If you want to add more security to the script look at: https://github.com/jamf/Encrypted-Script-Parameters